gin66/FastAccelStepper/README.md

 The used formula is just s = 1/2 * a * t² = v² / (2 a) with s = steps, a = acceleration, v = speed and t = time.
 The performed square root is an 8 bit table lookup.
 Sufficient exact for this purpose.

+The low level command queue for each stepper allows direct speed control - when high level ramp generation is not operating.
+This allows precise control of the stepper, if the code, generating the commands, can cope with the stepper speed.

 ## TODO

 * API stabilization
 * Better API documentation
 * ensure 1-pin operation consequently
 * Introduce command queue of speed/accel commands - one per stepper.
-This will allow exact speed control.
 * Change in direction requires motor stop !
 * Using constant acceleration leads to force jumps at start and max speed => smooth this out
 * Extend command queue entry to perform delay only without step (steps=0) to reduce the 3.8 steps/s
+* There are few clippings done to catch calculation error (not happening during test) => unclear cause